• Skip to primary navigation

 Dia de los Muertos decorations

-Fun Day of the Dead party ideas
+Fun Day of the Dead movie theater ticket booth and concession stand.

 Our Catacomb Cinemas in the basement was much the same as last year, just with a few Day of the Dead twists like masks and sombreros on our movie theater workers.